 So you ate some sketchy meat, and now you're paying extra for it?
-Signs that you've eaten contaminated meat include: abdominal cramping, bloating, gas and nausea.
+Signs that you've eaten contaminated meat include: abdominal cramping, bloating, gas and nausea, according to Mayo Clinic.
 If the contamination is bad enough, you have vomiting and diarrhea to look forward to.
 Salmonella and E. coli can also cause intestinal bleeding, resulting in bloody diarrhea.
 Food poisoning can be life-threatening, and those with the most severe cases may need to be hospitalized.

 When in doubt, let the expiration date on the meat packaging make the call.
-If you purchased the meat from a shop that provides a "sell-by" date but no "use-by" date, a good rule of thumb is to use or freeze fresh beef, veal, pork and lamb within 3 to 5 days of purchase, according to the USDA.
-Chicken, turkey, ground meat, ground poultry, raw fish and shellfish should be cooked or frozen within 1 to 2 days of purchase.
+If you purchased the meat from a shop that provides a "sell-by" date but no "use-by" date, a good rule of thumb is to use or freeze fresh beef, veal, pork and lamb within three to five days of purchase, according to the USDA.
+Chicken, turkey, ground meat, ground poultry, raw fish and shellfish should be cooked or frozen within one to two days of purchase.
 Foods will keep indefinitely in the freezer.